evex-dev/linejs/README.md

 **LINEJS** is a JavaScript library for LINE Self-Bot.

 ## Installation
-Support all runtimes (Node.js, Deno, and Bun).
+Support all runtimes (Node.js, Deno, and Bun) and typescript.

 ```llvm
 npx jsr add @evex/linejs